amarula/dyndesign/docs/class_builder.md

 [decoratewith](../extended_class_communication#decoratewith) meta decorator.
 Through this combined usage, both dynamically added Parent and Component Dependencies can be seamlessly utilized to decorate methods of the base classes.
-Even if any or all of the parent or component classes are not added (yet), the execution continues without errors.
+Even if any or all of the parent or component classes are not (yet) added, the execution continues without errors.

 ``` py